lorensen/VTKExamples/src/Cxx/Images/ImageText.md

 ### Description
 This example demonstrates how to draw text onto an image ({{class|vtkImageData}}).
 It uses {{class|vtkImageBlend}} to blend the text and the image.
 For another example using vtkImageBlend, see []([../CombineImages]).

+!!! seealso
-See also []([../../Visualization/DrawText]) for an example of drawing text, also in 2D, but into the render window rather than into a vtkImageData object.
+    [DrawText](/Cxx/Visualization/DrawText]) for an example of drawing text, also in 2D, but into the render window rather than into a vtkImageData object.